Hank-LL/AMD_Robotics_Hackathon_2025_Team27/README.md

     - `action` (6D continuous joint-space actions)

 - **Training procedure**
-  - For each menu (tuna, egg, tempura, cucumber roll):
+  - For each menu (tuna, egg, tempura, cucumber roll, greentea cup):
     - Train an independent ACT policy using the corresponding dataset.
     - Use batch size 64 and train for **around 25,000–30,000 steps** per model.
   - Use Weights & Biases (`wandb`) to: